vipulnaik/diet-exercise-health/notes/2023-09-27-dental-cleaning.md

   for a lot of document sorting, so it's important to reset my sleep cycle.

+  How did I do?
+I was approximately on time on Sunday September 24 (I think I went to sleep just a little after 11:30 PM) and significantly delayed on Monday September 25 (I went to sleep around 2:15 AM on Tuesday).
+The reason for the delay on Monday was the delay related to doing laundry and finishing a work-related task.

 * **Finish first meal by 11:30 AM on Tuesday September 26**: This will make sure my meal cycle is not too far off by the date of the appointment (Wednesday).

+  How did I do?
+I couldn't adhere to this.
+The reason was that I wanted to do a grocery trip and given the temperature forecast, it made sense to do the grocery trip in the morning rather than in the afternoon when it would be hotter.
+Unfortunately this meant delaying my meal, because I also got up a bit late, thanks to having slept late the previous day.

 #### Meal prep prior to procedure